Timothy-Arnold/Hangman/hangman/README.md

 ## Milestone 3

 In milestone 3 I built the check_letter and check_word methods which would be called by the ask_letter method upon receiving a valid input.
-For incorrect inputs I reduced the num_lives attribute by 1, and for correct inputs I either reduced the num_letters attribute by 1, or all the way down to 0 (signifying a win if the inputed word was correct).
-For the ask_letter method I used a for loop to replace blank spaces with the inputed letter if said letter was in the word.
+For incorrect inputs I reduced the num_lives attribute by 1, and for correct inputs I either reduced the num_letters attribute by 1, or all the way down to 0 in the case of a correct word (signifying a win).
+In the ask_letter method I used a for loop to replace blank spaces with the inputed letter if said letter was in the word.

 ```python
     def check_letter(self, letter) -> None: